michael-hoss/ad-skills-101/software_project_skills/README.md

 #### Kanban board

-Without going too much into the details of agile software development, the concept of a Kanban board can help you organize the work in your intership or thesis.
+Without going too much into the details of agile software development, the concept of a Kanban board can help you organize the work in your internship or thesis.